Tejas-Gawde/BeatWeaver/README.md

 How to run:-

-Method 1: Run the MusicPlayer.jar inside the downloaded package.
+Method 1: Run the MusicPlayer.jar inside the latest release.

 Method 2: Compile and Run the included java file inside " \src\musicplayer\MusicPlayer.java "